tldr-pages/tldr/pages/common/git-fetch.md

 > Download objects and refs from a remote repository.

-- Fetch new branches and update remote-tracking branches:
+- Fetch new branches from upstream, and update local remote-tracking branches:

 `git fetch {{remote_name}}`

 - Fetch the latest changes from all remote git servers:

 `git fetch --all`

+- Also fetch tags from the remote repository:

+`git fetch --tags`